 If you’re looking for a quick and detailed fertility report, Dadi could be a good option for you.
 Dadi’s free year of storage is a considerable factor for couples that are just dipping their toes in the water and planning for the future, and the flexibility in how you can create your own customized plan gives them a leg up on Legacy.
 This is a big one so I’ll repeat it: The flexible, “a-la-carte” nature of Dadi’s plans makes it extremely easy to “create” a plan that works for your needs and your budget.
 Legacy’s plans lack this flexibility (other than purchasing additional years of storage).

-For the couple that wants to spend a little extra premium for more 1:1 consultation throughout their fertility test journey, Legacy is the one for you. it’s clear that they are built for one thing and one thing only – to make this entire experience pleasurable for men and couples alike.
+For the couple that wants to spend a little extra premium for more 1:1 consultation throughout their fertility test journey, Legacy is likely the one for you.
+It’s clear that they are built for one thing and one thing only – to make this entire experience pleasurable for men and couples alike.
 Their higher priced offerings may seem like a lot to some, but when it comes to your fertility and planning a family, it may be a premium worth paying.
 Your kids will probably agree. 🙂